docker/docs/evaluation-install.md

 ## Step 3.
 Provision hosts with Engine

-In this step, you provision to VMs for your UCP installation.
+In this step, you provision two VMs for your UCP installation.
 This step is purely to enable your evaluation.
 You would never run UCP in production on local VMs with the open source Engine.